Ukeme-Edet/Ukeme-Edet/README.md

 - 👀 I’m interested in Frontend Web Developement
 - 🌱 I’m currently learning the angular framework
 - 💞️ I’m looking to collaborate on frontend web apps
-- 📫 You can reach mevia email through ukemeedet2207@gmail.com
+- 📫 You can reach me via email through ukemeedet2207@gmail.com

 <!---
 Ukeme-Edet/Ukeme-Edet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.